Aditya94A/Morphing-Material-Dialogs/README.md

  ## Usage instructions

 This library mirror's a subset of [afollestad/material-dialogs](https://github.com/afollestad/material-dialogs) API.
 Currently, you can specify the title, content, positive button text and negative button text (all as CharSequences or string resource IDs).

- For example:

  ```java
  new MorphDialog.Builder(this, fabView)
                 .title("Title")